dwpj65/cad---Compare-And-Delete/README.md

 ### command line utility to recursively scan folders and delete files from source that have identical contents.

-usage:
+usage: cad [source folder] [destination folder]

-Tested on unbunto linux and macOS
+Tested on ubunto linux and macOS

 Files originally created: